jordissm/thermal-fist-wrapper/README.md

 ### 1) Create a virtual environment

-To create a virtual environment,
+To create a virtual environment, in a new terminal,

 ```terminal
 python3 -m venv .thermal-fit-wrapper-venv